thomashillenbrand/Nand2Tetris/README.md

 ## Setup
 To begin the Vagrant set up, clone the IIQ Demos Git repository to your desired directory on your local machine and run the ​​command 'vagrant up' in your terminal window.
 Your machine should automatically begin downloading the <b>IIQ7.1p2_Demos.box</b>.
-This is a ~16GB Windows Server 2012 box that is built from the IIQ7.1p2_Demos VM on Pikes Peak at: <b>G:/SailPoint - IdentityIQ/IdentityIQ/SERI/IIQ7.1p2_Demos_VirtualBox_VM/​​IIQ7.1p2_Demos.zip</b>, the download should take 10-20 minutes.
+This is a ~16GB Windows Server 2012 box that is built from the IIQ7.1p2_Demos VM on Pikes Peak at: <b>G:/SailPoint - IdentityIQ/IdentityIQ/SERI/IIQ7.1p2_Demos_VirtualBox_VM/​​IIQ7.1p2_Demos.zip</b>.

+The download should take 10-20 minutes.
 Once the download is finished, Vagrant will begin to boot the VM.​ During the boot sequence you will see the following lines of output in the terminal:

   . . . <br>
   default: SSH username: vagrant <br>